-LSBA's website, Plaintiff knew or had sufficient information to become aware of any alleged injuries more than one year prior to filing his Complaint.
-103

-- 6. The Complaint alleges that the LSBA engaged in non-germane speech through legislative activities and HOD Policies. - 7.
+- 5. Through notices including Bar Briefs, electronic mail, and information posted on the LSBA's website, Plaintiff knew or had sufficient information to become aware of any alleged injuries more than one year prior to filing his Complaint.
+118 - 6.
+The Complaint alleges that the LSBA engaged in non-germane speech through legislative activities and HOD Policies. - 7.
 The challenges to the LSBA legislative positions identified in Plaintiff's Complaint are untimely because each position was taken either during or prior to the 2018 legislative regular session.
-The 2018 legislative regular session adjourned on May 18, 2018. - 8.
+The 2018 legislative regular session adjourned by June.
+120 - 8.
 Similarly, the challenges to the HOD Policies identified in Plaintiff's Complaint are untimely because each policy was passed before August 1, 2018.
-106 - 9.
+121 - 9.
 Thus, the Plaintiff's challenges to the legislative activity and HOD Policies identified in the Complaint are untimely.
 See Schell v.
 Chief Just. & Justs. of Okla.
 Sup.
 Ct., 11 F.4th 1178, 1191-92 (10th Cir.
 2021) (holding that the plaintiff could not challenge Oklahoma Bar Journal articles published, or legislative positions taken, more than two years before filing of the lawsuit because Oklahoma has a two-year statute of limitations for tort actions that applies to § 1983 claims in that state).